 What We Do

-House of Neighborly Service (HNS) offers comprehensive emergency and basic needs services, case management and long-term solutions to help people escape the grips of poverty.
+House of Neighborly Service (HNS) offers comprehensive emergency and basic needs services, case management and long-term solutions to help people overcome situational crises or escape the grips of poverty.

-Our model is to provide “help for today and hope for tomorrow” as we directly impact the living conditions for low-income and impoverished residents, as well as a hand-up approach to those who have found themselves in a financial or situational crisis.
+Our model is to provide “help for today and hope for tomorrow” as we directly impact people’s lives and offer a hand-up approach to those who have found themselves in a financial or situational crisis.

 - HNS offers services that nurture children: Birthday Closet with gifts and party in a bag, Adopt a Family for Christmas Food Program & Christmas Store, Easter baskets, other activities offered by community members